ibm-cloud-docs/openshift/openshift_storage_odf_trusted_profile.md

 [Virtual Private Cloud]{: tag-vpc}  [Classic clusters]{: tag-classic-inf}

-You can use trusted profiles to limit the access that running pods in your cluster have to other resources in your account or cluster.
+You can use trusted profiles for ODF to limit the access that running pods in your cluster have to other resources in your account or cluster.
 For more information about trusted profiles, see [Creating trusted profiles](/docs/account?topic=account-create-trusted-profile).
 {: shortdesc}